Get fundraising help

 A trust we are applying to requires our safeguarding policy but we don’t have one.
 What should we do?

-Our safety and safeguarding policy outlines our policies and practices and our commitment to keeping all our members safe and happy.
+Our safeguarding policy outlines our policies and practices and our commitment to keeping all our members safe and happy.

 A company wants to use our logo in return for their support – is this ok?